Family Education Rights & Privacy Act

 Release of Information

 Directory information may be released for any purpose at the discretion of the institution.
-UI&I has designated the following items to be Directory Information: name, address, email, telephone number, dates of attendance, academic program/center, class standing/hours earned, majors and/or concentrations, and/or areas of specialization, Faculty Advisor, enrollment status, previous institution(s) attended, awards, honors, and degree(s) conferred (including dates).
+Union has designated the following items to be in Directory Information: name, address, email, telephone number, dates of attendance, academic program/center, class standing/hours earned, majors and/or concentrations, and/or areas of specialization, faculty advisor, enrollment status, previous institution(s) attended, awards, honors and degree(s) conferred (including dates).

 Right to Review Student Records